websiddu/websiddu/blog/017-sync-google-sheets-to-firebase.md

 ---
-title: Sync Google Sheets to a Firebase Realtime Database
+title: Sync data Google sheets to a Firebase
 date: May 11, 2019
 description: Often times when testing a design, it’s useful to create a prototype with realistic data.
 And giving UX Researchers an easy way to manipulate data allows them to test multiple variations very quickly and...
 permalink: /blog/sync-google-sheets-to-firebase.html